is0356xi/AIDrivenDev/README.md

 ## Implementation Process
 Adopt Agile Development where we iterate planning, small development and testing.
 Never implement a lot of feature at once.
-The key is to work in samll, incremental steps.
+The key is to work in small, incremental steps.
-We need to validat our changes as we go to ensure we're not breaking anything.
+We need to validate our changes as we go to ensure we're not breaking anything.
 This iterative approach is the safest way to move forward.

 ---